TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-create-cluster.md

 **Azure portal error when creating a cluster with a public key**

 When trying to create an Azure HDInsight cluster from the Azure portal and using an SSH authentication type of public key, users are experiencing an error when they click **Review + Create**.
 The error in the portal is "Must not contain any three consecutive characters from SSH username."
-This issue is being addressed; however, if you experience this error, the workaround is to return to the **Create HDInsight cluster** blade in the portal, check the **Use cluster login password for SSH** box, and then uncheck the **Use cluster login password for SSH** box, and then click **Review + Create** again.
-Cluster creation should complete without error.
+This issue is being addressed; however, if you experience this error, the workaround is to create a cluster with an ARM template.

 **Issues with A2 VMs**